 Other popular things to do in Savannah include:

-- Stroll historic River Street—This historic street runs along the Savannah River and is home to hotels, shops and restaurants
+- Stroll historic River Street—This historic street runs along the Savannah River and is home to hotels, shops and restaurants in the downtown area.

 - Check out the Waving Girl Statue—At the end of River Street is the famous Waving Girl Statue.
 Make sure to pay a visit.